 An ancient coppice woodland owned and managed by Essex County Council.
 A knight was given the wood in the 12th century and in his memory there is an imposing wooden statue carved from a tree stump.

 Small-leaved lime, once widespread across lowland England but now restricted to just a few woods, is the dominant tree.
-The wood is not as rich as Chalkney Wood nor as well restored, but it is an attractive woodland with considerable variety.
-There are several damp areas full of sedges and a scattering of ponds and streams
+The wood is not as rich as Chalkney Wood not far away, but it is an attractive woodland with considerable variety.
+There are several damp areas full of sedges and a scattering of ponds and streams.

 On High Easter Road, a minor road running between Barnston and High Easter.
 Barnston is on the B1008 2km south-east of Great Dunmow.

 Bus from Chelmsford, Dunmow or Stansted Airport to Barnston, then 1 mile walk via footpaths.